Body in barrel exposed as level of Nevada's Lake Mead drops

 “I would say there is a very good chance as the water level drops that we are going to find additional human remains,” Las Vegas police Lt.
 Ray Spencer told KLAS-TV on Monday.

-The lake’s level has dropped so much that a water intake at drought-stricken Lake Mead became visible last week.
-The drought-starved reservoir on the Colorado River behind Hoover Dam has become so depleted that Las Vegas is now pumping water from deeper within Lake Mead.
+The lake’s level has dropped so much that the uppermost water intake at drought-stricken Lake Mead became visible last week.
+The reservoir on the Colorado River behind Hoover Dam has become so depleted that Las Vegas is now pumping water from deeper within Lake Mead, which also stretches into Arizona.

 Personal items found inside the barrel indicated the person died more than 40 years ago in the 1980s, Spencer said.